 Since 2011, TWIA has continuously improved the CAT Plan.
-The 2019 CAT Plan continues to address stakeholder feedback received from Hurricane Harvey.
+The 2020 CAT Plan continues to address stakeholder feedback received from Hurricane Harvey and incorporates plans for responding during the COVID-19 pandemic.
 Built into the Association's annual CAT Plan review process is a Corrective Action Program (CAP) which is designed to identify gaps and deficiencies in planning.
 Annual enterprise-wide tests of the CAT Plan have been conducted since 2014 and consistently showed a high level of Association readiness and no significant negative findings.
 A Multi-Year Strategic Testing and Exercise Plan (MYSTEP) has been developed for the next three years to guide future testing, training, and exercises.